 These shoots have given me an opportunity to combine a lot of what I like about photography.
 Shooting in the streets like this requires quick thinking.
 Quicker thinking demands control over your movements.

 Think fast.
 Be fast.

 Be fast.
 Think faster.

 It's a game.
 It really is the sport of photography.

 I shoot with a Canon system.
 Always have.
 I have used some other cameras.
 Though, not many.
 For these shoots I used one of two combinations.
 A Canon 6D with a Tamron SP 70-200mm f/2.8.
 Or a Canon 60D with a Canon 200mm f/2.8L USM II.

 I recently purchased the Canon 6D and Tamron lens.
 And I have had the Canon 60D and Canon 200mm for a number of years.

 Here are some of my thoughts about the gear I use.

-Canon 60D - I've had this camera for about three years and love it.
+Canon 60D - I've had this camera for about four years and love it.
 Here's my review of the Canon 60D.

 Canon 200mm f/2.8L USM II - this takes beautiful pictures.
 It's limited because it is a prime lens, but it takes stunning pictures.
 Here's my thoughts about the Canon 200mm f/2.8L.